Markus Toves

-Markus Toves is a Northern Mariana Islands international footballer who currently plays Kanoa FC of the Marianas Soccer League 1 and the Northern Mariana Islands national team.
+Markus Toves is a Northern Mariana Islands international footballer who currently plays for Tuloy of the Philippines Football League, and the Northern Mariana Islands national team.
+When he signed a contract with Tuloy in January 2026, he became the first professional footballer from the Northern Mariana Islands.

 Club career

 Toves had played for the academy teams of Kanoa FC since at least 2016.
 He was among the top scorers in the under-12 division in 2017.
 In 2019, he helped the club win the U15 league championship.
 Toves and Kanoa repeated the feat in 2021.
-When the same league was suspended because of the COVID-19 pandemic in 2020, Toves was tied Kohtaro Goto as the league's top scorer with eight goals in five matches.
+When the same league was suspended because of the COVID-19 pandemic in 2020, Toves was tied with Kohtaro Goto as the league's top scorer with eight goals in five matches.

-In 2021, he played for the U17 national team, known as the Teen Ayuyus, in the Marianas Soccer League 1.
+In 2021, Toves played for the U17 national team, known as the Teen Ayuyus, in the Marianas Soccer League 1.
 He remained with the club through 2022.
 By 2023, Toves had returned Kanoa FC in MSL1.
+The club won the league championship for the spring 2024 season with Toves as the league's top scorer with fourteen goals.

+In January 2026, it was announced that Toves had signed a professional contract with Tuloy FC of the Philippines Football League.
+By doing so, he became the first-ever professional footballer from the Northern Mariana Islands.
+He made his league debut for the club on 7 February 2026 in a 6–2 victory over Philippine Army.